HigherOrderCO/HVM/HOW.md

 * How the implicit parallelism works and what are its limitations

-* What is beta-optimality and why it makes HOVM exponentially faster than GHC for very high-order inputs
+* What is beta-optimality and why it makes HVM exponentially faster than GHC for very high-order inputs

 * The breakthroughs that allowed it to finally be efficient in practice